-There are other options in healthcare preparation in addition to the Nursing and Rad Tech opportunities described above.
-Students who are interested in a general health sciences background should review the UAS A.A.S. in Health Sciences, a degree that also contains all required courses found in both the CPNQ and CPRTO certificates.
-The UAS core of health science and related courses may meet most of the needs of students interested in pre-medicine, health information management (HIM), or a number of other programs in the allied health field that are offered at the University of Alaska and other institutions of higher education.
-Students should seek advisement at the earliest possible opportunity if career goals include nursing, medicine, or related areas of allied health.
-Contact the UAS Health Sciences program for more information or go to the UAS Health Science web page at www.uas.alaska. edu/career ed/healthscience.
+There are other options in healthcare preparation.
+Students who are interested in a general health sciences background should review the UAS A.A.S. in Health Sciences.
+The UAS core of health science and related courses may meet most of the needs of students interested in pre-medicine, pre-professional health careers or a number of other programs in the allied health fields.
+Contact the UAS Health Sciences program for more information or go to the UAS Health Science web page at www. uas.alaska.edu/career\ed/healthscience.